 Bali best place to stay: Ubud

 Ubud is a cool laidback traditional Balinese town full of rice fields, palm trees and zen.
-With the focus on arts and crafts, you will find many handmade products like wood carvings and textiles which are all excellent as souvenirs.
+With a focus on arts and crafts, you will find many handmade products like wood carvings and textiles which are all excellent as souvenirs.

 Best hotels in Bali: Ubud